SophieZ302/InfoRetrivalModels/README.md

 ![image_tf](image/equation/tfidf.png)

 Where:
-DD is the total number of documents in the corpus dfwdfw is the number of documents which contain term ww Okapi BM25
+D is the total number of documents in the corpus dfwdfw is the number of documents which contain term ww Okapi BM25